Series · Aliyun PAI · Chapter 5

 Decision matrix

 Summary heuristic: start as high up the stack as the requirements allow.
-Most teams over-engineer day one — they build a custom DLC + EAS pipeline for what is really a Model Gallery deploy.
-Optimise for time-to-first-token, then refactor down once you have real traffic and real metrics to design against.
+Many teams over-engineer on day one, building custom DLC + EAS pipelines when a Model Gallery deploy would suffice.
+Optimize for time-to-first-token, then refactor once you have real traffic and metrics to design against.

 A real ticket I saw: marketing wanted weekly user-segmentation runs on a 60M-row table from MaxCompute.
 The data scientist’s first instinct was a DLC job in PySpark + scikit-learn, with code in OSS, scheduled via SLS-callback-to-EventBridge.
 Three days of work.